Contact

 • Start with managers: Make sure that leadership, managers, and supervisors are aware of the coming change.

 • Meet directly with employees: Meet directly with employees to introduce the change, answer questions, address concerns, and gather feedback.
+Keep it high level; details will come later.
+And let your team know that you will provide opportunities for them to contribute input along the way on the "how".

 Phase 3: IMPLEMENTING the Change